gia-bartlett/Business-Analysis/Agile_Requirements_Foundations.md

 **customer collaboration over contract negotiation**.
 - understanding, as a team, that contracts and agreements need to flexible given our ever-changing environments
 - focus on collaborating rather than requirements documents and contracts
-- shared understanding through dialog will result in better products over a focus on creating a document as the process for requirements
+- shared understanding through dialogue will result in better products over a focus on creating a document as the process for requirements

 **responding to change over following a plan**.
 - plan in value increments instead of big, task-based Gantt charts